jtarrio/webrtlsdr/docs/highlevel.md

 ### Method `setSampleRate()`

-The `setSampleRate()` method is called by the `Radio` whenever a stream starts or the radio's sample rate is changed.
+The `setSampleRate()` method is called by the `Radio` object whenever a stream starts or the radio's sample rate is changed.
 It takes a single parameter:

-- `sampleRate` (`number`): the new sample rate, as the number of samples per second.
+- `sampleRate` (`number`): the new sample rate as the number of samples per second.

 ### Method `receiveSamples()`

-The `receiveSamples()` method is called by the `Radio` whenever there is a new block of samples.
+The `receiveSamples()` method is called by the `Radio` object whenever there is a new block of samples.
 It takes three parameters:

 - `I` (`Float32Array`): the successive values of the samples' I components.
 - `Q` (`Float32Array`): the successive values of the samples' Q components.
 - `frequency` (`number`): the frequency that the RTL-SDR device was tuned to when it received this block of samples.

-The `I` and `Q` arrays have the same number of elements, and each element of `I`, together with the element of `Q` with the same index, form one I/Q sample.
+The `I` and `Q` arrays have the same number of elements, and each element of `I`, together with the element of `Q` with the same index, forms one I/Q sample.

 ### Example